 Some processes are established institution-wide and even a DBA may not have much control over them.
-Know the policies relating to data backups, security policies on public-facing servers, how user access is assigned or removed, and when and where LMI data may be replicated for the use of other agencies.
+It's important to know the policies relating to data backups, security policies on public-facing servers, how user access is assigned or removed, and when and where LMI data may be replicated for the use of other agencies.